skip to main content

 Which streaming service has the NFL Playoffs?

-Any live TV streaming service that carries CBS, ESPN, FOX, and NBC will have almost every NFL playoff game—including Fubo, Hulu + Live TV, and YouTube TV.
-However, you’ll also need Peacock to watch its one exclusive wild card matchup.
-Other platforms like ESPN+ and Paramount+ carry select playoff games, and mobile device users can catch the entire NFL Playoffs on NFL+.
+Any live TV streaming service that carries CBS, ESPN, FOX, and NBC will have almost every NFL playoff game.
+But you’ll also need Amazon Prime Video to watch its exclusive Steelers–Ravens wild card matchup.
+Other platforms like ESPN+ and Paramount+ carry select playoff games, while mobile device users can catch the entire NFL Playoffs on NFL+.

 Will the NFL Playoffs be on Amazon Prime?

-No, Amazon Prime Video won’t have any NFL playoff games during the 2023–2024 season.
-But you can catch CBS playoff games on Prime Video by subscribing to Paramount+ through Prime Video’s add-on channels.
+Yes, Amazon Prime Video will have one NFL playoff game during the 2024–2025 season.
+You can also catch CBS playoff games on Prime Video by subscribing to Paramount+ through Prime Video’s add-on channels.

 Will the NFL Playoffs be on Peacock?